 Rhonda Mitrani began her career at Miramax Films and became an editor for Film/TV in New York.
 As a director, her documentary film Cuba Mia traveled through festivals was later broadcast on PBS.
 Her recent short film, Supermarket is in post production.
 Rhonda's video artwork has been exhibited in galleries and art fairs and her multi-media collaborative RPM Project recently had their first solo show at Boca Museum of Art which closed in January 2017.
 She also co-founded Miami Filmmakers Collective.
 Rhonda focuses on telling socially conscious visual stories as a video artist, filmmaker and director of The Screening Room, Miami.

-Crisveth Ortega is the Screening Room's Assistant Director of Video Programming as well as a member of the Miami Filmmakers Collective.
+Crisveth Ortega is the Screening Room's Programming Coordinator as well as a member of the Miami Filmmakers Collective.
 She studied Motion Pictures and Photography at the University of Miami's School of Communication.
-Soon after she graduated, Crisveth worked on several productions including, but not limited to, Supermarket, a short film by Rhonda Mitrani, Sweet Fifteen: Quincenera for TLC, Outpost, a documentary series for HBO, and most recently, Dr. Miami a production of WETV.
+Soon after she graduated, Crisveth worked on several productions including, but not limited to, Supermarket, a short film by Rhonda Mitrani, Sweet Fifteen: Quincenera for TLC, Outpost, a documentary series for HBO and Fusion, and most recently, Dr. Miami a production of WETV.
 Crisveth is currently working on developing a series of short films in order to empower the film community in Miami, FL.

 Currently studying film at DASH.